Researched & written by Sarah (Sallie) Burns Atkins

 The DNA mutations of both women are exactly the same.

 No researcher has ever claimed that Keziah Adkins was Native American or that her mother was anyone other than Parker Adkins’s wife, Mary.
 The DNA results of Audalene Starr and Jeane Chaffin could not possibly match exactly if Charity and Keziah Adkins had been half-sisters with different mothers.
-Instead, the DNA has proved the two were full sisters.
 There is no reason to believe they belonged to anyone other than Parker and his wife, Mary.

-When uploaded to GEDmatch, Audalene Starr’s autosomal results showed a small amount of Native American DNA.
+When uploaded to GEDmatch, Audalene Starr’s autosomal results show a small amount of Native American DNA.
 Everyone who understands DNA knows that autosomal DNA comes from both parents and their many ancestors on both sides of their family.
-The DNA test results that Audalene Starr and other female members of the Adkins family have gotten from DNA Consultants are autosomal tests that cannot be linked to anyone in their Adkins family or any other family, for that matter.
+DNA test results from a company called DNA Consultants are now being touted by those who refuse to give up the story as proof that Charity Adkins’s mother was Native American.
+The DNA test results that Audalene Starr and other members of the Adkins family have gotten from DNA Consultants are autosomal tests that cannot be linked to anyone in their Adkins family or any other family, for that matter.
+A recent review of the DNA Consultants Native American databases showed that 10 of them contain DNA from people who were not required to prove Native ancestry and 14 of them are random samples of unrelated living people obtained from law enforcement agencies.
+None of their results can be compared to the results of any other mainstream DNA company or GEDmatch.
 Furthermore, Audalene’s H3b1b1 result proves that any Native American DNA she might have did not come from Charity Adkins.

 The historical facts also do not support the story that Parker Adkins had children by anyone other than his wife.
 The historical facts, although important, are secondary to the DNA results but they do reinforce what DNA has proved.